fournip1/JPAFBOARD/README.md

 If you do not want to start from scratch, you may download and extract [this sample directory](/installers/sample.zip) and make the music directory to point on this one.

-When you click on *Refresh*, the PAF board scans the music directory and udpate the music database a.
+When you click on *Refresh*, the PAF board scans the music directory and udpate the music database accordingly.

+> **What's behind the scene?**
+> The software reads the MP3 tags.
+The keywords are stored as a coma separated list

 ## You are a developper
 There was a bug invoking modules **ormlite.core** et and **ormlite.jdbc** simultaneously.